tatianegercina/FinTech/02-Homework/19-Blockchain-Python/Instructions/README.md

 - Clone the `hd-wallet-derive` tool into this folder and install it using the instructions on its `README.md`.

-- Create a symlink called `derive` for the `hd-wallet-derive/hd-wallet-derive.php` script into the top level project directory like so: `ln -s hd-wallet-derive/hd-wallet-derive.php derive`
+- Create a symlink called `derive` for the `hd-wallet-derive/hd-wallet-derive.php` script into the top-level project directory, like so: `ln -s hd-wallet-derive/hd-wallet-derive.php derive`

   This will clean up the command needed to run the script in our code, as we can call `./derive` instead of `./hd-wallet-derive/hd-wallet-derive.php`.

-- Test that you can run the `./derive` script properly, use one of the examples on the repo's `README.md`
+- Test that you can run the `./derive` script properly, using one of the examples on the repo's `README.md`

 - Create a file called `wallet.py` -- this will be your universal wallet script.